All Episodes

 of who she's worked with.
 She doesn't even like.
 People

-are just saying yes, outright lies, you know.
-And then
+Yes, outright lies, you know.

-are people okay out there?
+you're like people okay out there.

 Speaker 2 (52:23):

-And probably with family and friends?
-It hurts them too,
+And probably with family and friends, it hurts them too,

 Like they're probably looking at it and being hurt independent